keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 ```

 The manifest above contains the definition for the two ArgoCD
-applications which both point to the helm charts mentioned earlier.
+applications which both point to the Helm charts mentioned earlier.
 In addition to that, the `$ARGOCD_APP_REVISION` environment variable
 is used to get access to the git commit ID that triggered
 a new deployment of our applications.
-This ID is passed through to the helm chart and is used by
+This ID is passed through to the Helm chart and is used by
 Keptn to include this as metadata for a `KeptnApp` deployment.

 After applying the file, using `kubectl apply -f argo-apps.yaml`,
 ArgoCD begins to synchronize the state of the applications,
-meaning that the helm charts for the applications are applied to the
+meaning that the Helm charts for the applications are applied to the
 cluster.
 While this is happening, let's have a closer look at the actual
-content of the helm charts.
+content of the Helm charts.

 Both charts contain two `Deployments/Services`
 (`simple-go-service` and `simple-go-backend`), representing